erry-az/mqtt-test/README.md

 - ### Stop VerneMQ
 ```
-make stop
+make clear
 ```
-use this command for stop docker compose
+use this command for clear container

 - ### Publisher
 ```